algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ### Website

-The goal of the website is to provide an intuitive and interactive user interface for uploading Verilog applications, running simulations, and visualizing FPGA structures and signal propagation.
+The goal of the website is to provide an intuitive and interactive user interface for uploading Verilog applications, running simulations, visualizing FPGA structures and signal propagation.

 #### Frontend